Flood Advisory issued for Chester by NWS - News Break

 Flood Advisory issued for Chester by NWS

-Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Chester The National Weather Service in Mount Holly has extended the * Flood Advisory for Southern Chester County in southeastern Pennsylvania * Until 800 PM EDT. * At 430 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 14:12:00 EDT Expires: 2021-07-12 18:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Chester The National Weather Service in Mount Holly has issued a * Flood Advisory for Southern Chester County in southeastern Pennsylvania * Until 500 PM EDT. * At 228 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1.5 inches of rain have already fallen in spots with an additional 1 to 3 inches possible. * Some locations that may experience flooding include West Chester, Coatesville, Westtown, Downingtown, Kennett Square, Oxford, Parkesburg, West Grove, Ladenberg, Cochranville, Kemblesville, and Marshallton.alerts.weather.gov
+Between 0.5 and 1 inch of rain has already fallen in spots with an additional 1 to 2 inches possible. * Some locations that may experience flooding include West Chester, Coatesville, Westtown, Downingtown, Kennett Square, Oxford, Parkesburg, West Grove, Ladenberg, Cochranville, Kemblesville, and Marshallton.alerts.weather.gov

 Comments / 0